 Extra Tips for Success on Test Day

 There are additional preparations that a student can make in order to perform well on the test.
-Most students spend about three hours and 45 minutes at the testing location, so it’s important for them to eat a healthy, protein-rich breakfast in order to have sustained energy throughout the testing period.
-It’s a good idea for students to bring an extra snack to eat during break time if they feel their energy start to wane.
-Students should remember to wear a watch with a second hand so they have an idea of how much time they have left in each section.
+Most students spend about three hours and 45 minutes at the testing location, so it’s important for them to eat a healthy, protein-rich meal in order to have sustained energy throughout the testing period.
+It’s a good idea for students to bring an extra snack to eat during break time if they feel their energy begin to wane.
+Students should remember to wear a non-digital watch with a second hand so they have an idea of how much time they have left in each section.
 Wearing a couple of layers of clothing is another smart idea for students taking the GRE: This ensures that the student won’t be too hot or too cold in the testing room.
-In addition, students should wear loose-fitting clothing.
+In addition, students should wear loose-fitting, comfortable clothing.
 Clothing that is too tight can become very uncomfortable over the three-plus-hour testing period.

 Our professional instructors use first-rate study resources to prep students for the GRE.
-They can find fast answers about our services and the registration process on our FAQ page.
+Prospective GRE students can find fast answers about our services and the registration process on our FAQ page.
 Of course, students are welcome to contact us via email or telephone if they have other questions or would like to sign up for one of our courses.
 Veritas Prep is proud to provide effective instruction, guided practice, and support to our students throughout the preparation process.